 These are the first steps we suggest you take:

-- Contact a Gas Safe registered business for advice – you can find one online or call us on 0800 408 5500 for details of suitable businesses in your local area.
+- Get in touch with a Gas Safe registered business for advice.
+You can find one online or call us on 0800 408 5500.

-- Ask for a quote from two or three different businesses.
-You’ll need to include details such as: work to be carried out, materials to be used, appliance make/model and location.
+- Get a quote from two or three different businesses.
+You’ll need to provide details of the work to be done, the appliance make and model, and location inside your property.

-- You’ll need to check that the business has public liability insurance, and check with your insurance company whether or not the job might affect your own insurance.
+- Make sure the business has public liability insurance.
+You’ll also want to check with your insurer about whether the job will impact your own insurance.

-Once you’ve chosen your engineer it’s a good idea to confirm the job in writing, including the following details:
+Once you’ve chosen your Gas Safe registered engineer, it’s a good idea to confirm the job in writing, including these details: